melonmanchan/tools-programmer-homework/README.md

 the start and end address of the data they want to disassemble.
 This way they can just disassemble the code section and then the data section separately.

+## Other notes

+There's a branch with JSON schema validation included for validating the opcode files, but I left that out of `main` since after writing it feels a bit overkill to be honest, since we're using rust, not shitty dynamic language.
+Just the web plebeian in me!

 ## Sources

 https://www.masswerk.at/6502/disassembler.html